-St.Ives is the idyllic hotspot on the Lands End Peninsula and famous for it’s glorious sandy beaches.
-We’ve curated a list of the top sports to dip your toes in, make sand castles and soak up rays.
+St.Ives is the idyllic hotspot on the Lands End Peninsula and is famous for its glorious sandy beaches.
+We’ve curated a list of the top St Ives Beaches to dip your toes in, make sandcastles and soak up rays.

-A great way to take in this breath-taking view is to board the train at St Erth (the penultimate stop on the Paddington to Penzance mainline), it presents a sweeping vista as you pull in to the St.Ives station.
+A great way to take in this breath-taking view is to board the train at St Erth (the penultimate stop on the Paddington to Penzance mainline), it presents a sweeping vista as you pull into the St.Ives station.
 There are a number of beaches to choose from in this area so if you’re on holiday, explore and see how many you can experience.
-Even stay close to the beach with a sea view property!
+Even staying close to the beach with a sea view property!